MV Al Arabia

 The MV Al Arabia was a roro-ferry which has seen service on several routes.
 The ship was built for the Belgium state-owner operator Regie voor Maritiem Transport België as the Prinses Maria Esmeralda.
 She sailed on the Ostend-Dover route.

-Under the name Wisteria she also sailed on the route Ostend-Ramsgate and on the Almeria to Nador line.
+Under the name Wisteria she also sailed on routes in the Mediterranean Sea and on the Almeria to Nador line.
 This 1975 built ship is a sistership of the MV Eurovoyager and MV Primrose.